Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check over the returns to make sure all appropriate returns are shown.

 #### Document Result(s):
-1. If there is is any broken links or incorrect recipe returns, record:
+1. If there is any broken links or incorrect recipe returns, record:
     + The page (Jinja template), location on the page where the link can be found, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.